whitkirkchurch/include-churchsuite-events/readme.txt

 There are some additional parameters you can pass:

-* `link_titles`: If set to `1`, will turn the title of each event in the list into a link to the ChurchSuite event page.
+* `link_titles`: Turn the title of each event in the list into a link to the ChurchSuite event page.
+Defaults to false.
+* `show_date`: Display the dates of events.
+Defaults to true.
 * `show_years`: If set to `always`, will always show the year in each date.
 If set to `different`, will only show years in dates where they are not the current year.
+Defaults to false.
-* `show_end_times`: If set to `1`, display the time an event is scheduled to end.
+* `show_end_times`: Display the time an event is scheduled to end.
+Defaults to false.
+* `show_locations`: Display details of an event's location.
+Defaults to false.
+* `show_descriptions`: Display and event's description if given.
+Defaults to true.

 == Changelog ==